traynor/node-static-auth/README.md

             // note that if reading certificate fails it will fallback to HTTP server
             key: 'path-to-your-privkey',
             cert: 'path-to-your-cert'
-        },
-        // set your custom pages here to be served on 401, 404 and 500
-        // relative to `root` property
-        // NOTE: you cannot use them with HTTP2 for now, it will
-        // fallback to default pages (not so pretty)
-        customPages: {
-            forbidden: 'forbidden.html',
-            notFound: 'not-found.html',
-            error: 'error.html'
         }
     },
     // set basic auth credentials